116 So.3d 1240 (Fla. 2013)

 The Florida Supreme Court noted that the Florida statutes provide for arbitration of medical malpractice disputes on agreement of the parties and for limitation of noneconomic damages (either under arbitration or in a court of law), but the Financial Agreement did not exactly track the remedies available under Florida law.
 According to the Florida Supreme Court, the Financial Agreement contravened the legislative scheme that was to apply to medical malpractice claims and was therefore invalid.
 Furthermore, the court found the arbitration provision and the limitation of damages provisions were not severable, so the court concluded the Financial Agreement had to be voided in its entirety.
 The court also found that neither the Federal Arbitration Act nor a parallel Florida statute, the Florida Arbitration Code, required arbitration.
 The court specifically declined to address whether the Financial Agreement was unconscionable.
 Two Florida Supreme Court justices dissented.

-The defendants petitioned the United States Supreme Court for certiorari.
+The defendants petitioned the United States Supreme Court for certiorari, but certiorari was denied on December 2, 2013

 Litigation Center involvement

-The Litigation Center will contribute toward the cost of the certiorari petition.
+The Litigation Center offered to contribute toward the cost of the certiorari petition.

 Outcome: Very unfavorable